Swedish police shoot man threatening people at train station

-STOCKHOLM (AP) - Swedish police say officers have shot and wounded a man who was threatening people at a train station.
+STOCKHOLM (AP) - Swedish police officers shot and wounded a man who was banging a bag on the ground and claiming to have a bomb at a train station Monday, authorities and a witness said.

+Police were alerted just after 10 a.m. that a man was behaving in a menacing way at the central station in the southern city of Malmo.

+One witness, Fernando Valarino, said he was at the station waiting for a train when he saw a tall, bald white man in a dark purple raincoat banging a duffel bag on the ground.

+Valarino said he saw station employees remove people from the area before police arrived.

+“He tried to run, and shots were fired.
+I definitely heard three shots, but maybe there were four,” Valarino, a 25-year-old resident of Malmo, told The Associated Press by phone.

-Police were quoted Monday by the TT news agency saying that officers had no choice but to shoot him because of his behavior at the central station in the southern Swedish city of Malmo.
+Police were quoted by the TT news agency as saying that officers had no choice but to shoot him because of his behavior.

-He was taken to a hospital with injuries.
+He was taken to a hospital with injuries, and nobody else was reportedly hurt.
+His condition wasn’t immediately known.

-Evelina Olsson, a police spokeswoman, said that a bomb squad has been deployed to the station.
-Further details weren’t immediately available.
+Evelina Olsson, a police spokeswoman, said a bomb squad was deployed to the station.

 Copyright © 2019 The Washington Times, LLC.